wellplayed/wellplayedcuphearthstone/README.md

   3. Players who are more than 20 minutes late will forfeit the series.
 3. Receiving Messages
   1. Players who receive any messages in game from anyone other than tournament officials will forfeit the current game.
+4. Decks
+  1. Players must provide their decks to WellPlayed by 10AM PDT the day of the matches
+  2. If players miss the deadline they must play with the same deck list as the previous day
+  3. Playing cards not listed in your provided deck will result in a game forfeiture

 ###Streaming